 In order for an erection to happen, blood needs to flow into the tissues of the penis and leads to the turgid, erect, ‘hard’ state.

-Male arousal triggers blood flow to the penis which sends in the hormone that stimulates all the activity leading to the increase in blood flow.
+Male arousal triggers blood flow to the penis, which sends in the hormone that stimulates all the activity, leading to increased blood flow.

 Normal functioning nerves to the penis and a normal blood supply are both necessary for this to happen.

 Anything that interrupts this process can result in Erectile Dysfunction.

 With psychological symptoms, the anxious mind has challenges:

 Mostly by a desire to ‘perform’ well and so be unable to achieve arousal leading to problems with erection.

 Low mood or depression leads to stress which causes reduced libido or desire for sexual activity.

 Also Read: Your Complete Guide to Developing, Preventing and Treating Yeast Infections By AskAwayHealth